-- "Audit Fees" are for professional services for the audit of the financial statements included in our Annual Report on Form 10-K (which includes an audit of our internal control over financial reporting as required by Section 404 of the Sarbanes-Oxley Act of 2002), for the review of our financial statements included in our Quarterly Reports on Form 10-Q, for the review of registration statements filed under the Securities Act of 1933, as amended (the "Securities Act"), and for services that normally are provided in connection with statutory and regulatory filings. - "Audit-Related Fees" are for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."
-For both 2023 and 2022, these fees relate primarily to SOC (Service Organization Controls) reports, as well as agreed upon procedures performed in connection with our reinsurance transactions. - "Tax Fees" are for professional services for tax compliance and tax consulting. - "All Other Fees" are for products and services provided by PwC other than those services reported above.
-For 2023 and 2022, these fees relate to licenses for accounting research software.
+- "Audit Fees" are for professional services for the audit of the financial statements included in our Annual Report on Form 10-K (which includes an audit of our internal control over financial reporting as required by Section 404 of the Sarbanes-Oxley Act of 2002), for the review of our financial statements included in our Quarterly Reports on Form 10-Q, for the review of registration statements filed under the Securities Act of 1933, as amended (the "Securities Act"), and for services that normally are provided in connection with statutory and regulatory filings.
+The increase in audit fees for the year ended December 31, 2024, includes fees for the issuance of a comfort letter in connection with our public debt offering in March 2024. - "Audit-Related Fees" are for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."
+For both 2024 and 2023, these fees relate primarily to SOC (Service Organization Controls) reports.
+In addition, the fees in 2023 also include amounts related to agreed upon procedures performed in connection with our reinsurance transactions. - "Tax Fees" are for professional services for tax compliance and tax consulting. - "All Other Fees" are for products and services provided by PwC other than those services reported above.
+For 2024 and 2023, these fees relate to licenses for accounting research software.